iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/data-structures.md

 ## Signatures

-IOTA 2.0 used Ed25519 signatures to strengthen the security of transactions, making them safe and reliable.
+IOTA 2.0 uses Ed25519 signatures to strengthen the security of transactions, making them safe and reliable.